serenity-marist/serenity/README.md

-## Set up for future contributions.
+## Set up for future contributions
 In order to get your machine set up for adding to the project the following things must be installed:
 1. Regardless on whichever machine you are running on, the latest [Python ](https://www.python.org/downloads/) must be downloaded.
 Although macOS systems include Python 2.7 out of the box, our web application runs on the latest version of Python.
 2. Pip, a tool for installing and managing Python packages, must be used as our application has several Python-based dependencies.
 With the latest versions of Python, pip is already installed.
 Using the following command, "pip3 install [package name]" or "pip3 install [package name] as [alias name]" install the following packages: